YinJC/uk-tex-faq/FAQ-LaTeXtoPlain.md

----
-layout: page
-title: Translating LaTeX to Plain TeX
+# Translating LaTeX to Plain TeX
----

 Unfortunately, no ''general'', simple, automatic process is likely to succeed at this task.
 See